Read on for our Beaches Ocho Rios review based on our visit earlier this month.

 For the view, I’d recommend Neptunes, which sits at one end of the beach and offers glorious views.
 If you want to eat ‘fancy’ then try Eleanor’s, a formal, fusion cuisine restaurant with impeccable service.
 If you’re after something more relaxed, there’s the Bar BQ, serving a range of burgers, pulled pork sandwiches and very moreish jerk chicken.

 As an aside, your stomach will quickly adjust to Caribbean time.
 And by “Caribbean time” I mean you’ll find yourself saying, at 4pm, “Well, it’s three hours until dinner, so we should probably have a little snack.
 I’ll just have the jerk chicken and a large pina colada, thanks.”

 I gained 4lb in a week.
 I have no regrets.

-Of course, the point of a holiday like this is that you have unlimited access to activities.
+Of course, the point of a holiday somewhere like Ocho Rios this is that you have unlimited access to activities.

 Our concierge presented us with an age-appropriate itinerary on check-in and there’s a wide range of activities for kids – tennis and golf coaching are both available, along with catamaran cruises, video games, crafts, cooking and games.
 But don’t worry if your kids aren’t the sort to go into a club – there’s still loads to do – pottery painting, tennis, basketball and some separate rooms for tweens and teens to just hang out.

-We made the most of our time here, checking out the kayaks, paddleboards, sailing and windsurfing.
+We made the most of our time here to thoroughly review the sports on offer.
+During our stay we checked out the kayaks, paddleboards, sailing and windsurfing.
 Throughout the day there are trips on the on-resort boat for snorkelling, scuba diving and on a glass-bottom boat for non-swimmers to enjoy the coral reef views.

 AS an aside, scuba diving is available for children aged 10+ and there’s a pool-based scuba experience available for children aged 8+.